 Things to Do

-Every Tuesday, “We’ve Known Rivers”, a group of storytellers who tell African American experiences through presentations, has a free performance at the statehouse.
-Each week is different!
-Check out the statehouse website to learn more about each week’s performance.
+“We’ve Known Rivers”, a group of storytellers who share African American experiences through presentations, has four free virtual performances this month to celebrate.

-For the 42nd annual African American Heritage Festival, this year will center around the word “kupita,” the Swahili word for “transcend.”
-This festival will also have talent and poetry showcases, cultural awareness programs, their annual Gospel Festival, and the Mahogany Moments dinner and dance.
-Check out their website for a full schedule of events.
+For the 43rd annual African American Heritage Festival, this year will center around the word “furaha,” which is the Swahili word for “rejoicing.”
+This virtual festival will have talent and poetry showcases, cultural awareness programs and their annual Gospel Festival.

 Things to Read